marijnh/Eloquent-JavaScript/06_object.md

 {{id interface}}
 {{index [interface, object]}}

 Each abstract data type has an _interface_, which is the collection of operations that external code can perform on it.
 Even basic things like numbers can be thought of as an abstract data type whose interface allows us to add them, multiply them, compare them, and so on.
-In fact, the fixation on _objects_ as the main unit of organization in classical object-oriented programming is somewhat unfortunate, since often useful pieces of functionality involve a group of different object classes working closely together.
+In fact, the fixation on single _objects_ as the main unit of organization in classical object-oriented programming is somewhat unfortunate, since often useful pieces of functionality involve a group of different object classes working closely together.

 {{id obj_methods}}